syncfusion-content/blazor-docs/blazor/diagram-component/bpmn-shapes/bpmn-group.md

 ---
 layout: post
 title: BPMN group in Blazor Diagram Component | Syncfusion
-description: Learn here all about BPMN group in Syncfusion Blazor Diagram component and more.
+description: Learn here all about how to create the BPMN group in Syncfusion Blazor Diagram component and more.
 platform: Blazor
 control: Diagram Component
 documentation: ug
 ---

-# BPMN group
+# BPMN group in Blazor Diagram Component

 A group is used to frame a part of the diagram, shows that elements included in it are logically belong together and does not have any other semantics other than organizing elements.
 To create a group, the shape property of the node should be set to **Group**.
 The following code example explains how to create a BPMN group.